hkk506/Repeated-quantum-backflow-and-quantum-overflow/README.md

     Python packages: mpmath,flint,math,time,sys.
     Maple 2024 or higher.

 - To generate your own eigenvalue estimates, clone or download the /code folder.
 The .py sheet should be run first to generate the matrix elements and then the .mpl file to generate the eigenvalue estimates.
+Instructions for each are contained in the source code.

 ## Contact